dosqas/dosqas/README.md

 ### [Duo](https://github.com/UBB-SE-922-1/Duo)
 **Duolingo for Other Things**, developed as a team project for the **Software Engineering course** by **subgroup 927/1 and 922/2**.
 Built with **C# and .NET, with WinUI for the desktop app and ASP .NET Core for the web app**, using **Entity Framework Core** for database management with a **SQL Server** database.
-Initially developed by group 923/2 and now continued by our subgroup.

 <hr>
 </details>